-Crossing the limits of the strip Stopping the bout
+Crossing the limits of the strip

+Stopping the bout

 - 1. When a competitor crosses one of the lateral boundaries of the strip with one or both feet completely off the strip, the Referee must immediately call "Halt." - 2.
 If the fencer goes off the strip with both feet, the Referee must annul everything that has occurred after the boundary has been crossed, except a touch received by the competitor who has crossed the boundary even after he has crossed it, provided that this touch results from a simple and immediate action. - 3.
-However, a touch scored by the fencer who leaves the strip with one foot only is valid provided that the action was started before the "Halt." - 4.
-If one of the competitors leaves the strip with both feet, only a touch made by the fencer who remains on the strip with at least one foot can be counted valid, even in the case of a double touch.
+However, a touch scored by the fencer who leaves the strip with one foot only is valid provided that the action was started before the "Halt."

+4. If one of the competitors leaves the strip with both feet, only a touch made by the fencer who remains on the strip with at least one foot, and at épée only, can be counted valid, even in the case of a double touch.
+For foil and sabre the convention must be applied.